dincarnato/RNAFramework-docs/docs/rf-jackknife.md

 <br/>
 ## Output CSV files
-RF JackKnife produces 3 CSV files, one for PPV, one for sensitivity, and one with the geometric mean of the 2 values, with intercept values on the x-axis, and slope values on the y-axis
+RF JackKnife produces 3 CSV files, one for PPV, one for sensitivity, and one with the FMI, with intercept values on the x-axis, and slope values on the y-axis